Resume & Cover Letter Formatting

 • Contact information goes at the top of the first page.

-• Use web-safe fonts like Arial, Georgia, Tahoma, Times New Roman, and Verdana.
+• Use web-safe fonts like Arial, Calibri, Georgia, Tahoma, Times New Roman, and Verdana.

 • Keep your font size between 10 and 12 pt except for your name and headings.